Darussalam (actor): Later life and career

 In mid-1957, Malik was accused of corruption and placed under house arrest.
 The following year Persari was closed and its staff dispersed.
 Darussalam thus returned to theatre with Herawaty.
 In 1958 he established his own troupe, the Herawaty National Theatre, with Herawaty as the troupe's star.
 Aside from one performance, in 1960's Ibu Mertua, Darussalam remained off the screen until being cast in Malin Kundang (1971), a film produced by Malik's widow Elly Yunara.
 Over the following decade Darussalam appeared in over a dozen films, including Jembatan Merah (1973), Surat Undangan (1975), and Pembalasan Si Pitung.
 Together with Herawaty, as well as actors such as Fifi Young and Tan Tjeng Bok, he starred in the television serial Senyum Jakarta.
 The show lasted from 1972 to 1980.

 Darussalam remained active on television for much of the 1980s, headlining the serial Keluarga Pak Darus (1982–1988).
 He also appeared in more than twenty films, including Titian Serambut Dibelah Tujuh (1982), Pengantin Pantai Biru (1983), and several Warkop films.
 For his role in Kodrat, Darussalam received the Citra Award for Best Supporting Actor.
-Netty died in 1989, the same year that Darussalam received the Surjosoemanto Award from the National Film Council.
+Herawaty died in 1989, the same year that Darussalam received the Surjosoemanto Award from the National Film Council.
 Darussalam died four years later, on 26 April 1993.